-IPT is recognized as an efficacious psychotherapy by the American Psychiatric Association, the National Institute for Health and Clinical Excellence in the UK, and the International Cochrane Collaboration.
+IPT is recognized as an efficacious psychotherapy by the American Psychiatric Association, the American Psychological Association, and the National Institute for Health and Clinical Excellence in the UK.
 There are now over 250 empirical studies supporting the efficacy and effectiveness of IPT.
+Detailed descriptions of IPT can be found in the textbooks listed below.

 IPT is a time-limited psychotherapy that focuses on interpersonal issues, which are understood to be a factor in the genesis and maintenance of psychological distress.
 The targets of IPT are symptom resolution, improved interpersonal functioning, and increased social support.
 Typical courses of IPT range from 6-20 sessions with provision for maintenance treatment as necessary.
 The Defining Elements of IPT can best be understood by describing framework for its delivery.
 This framework can be divided into the theories supporting IPT; the targets of IPT; the tactics of IPT (i.e., the concepts applied in the treatment); and the techniques of IPT (i.e., what the therapist says or does in the treatment).
 Though individual elements in each of these categories may be shared with other psychotherapeutic approaches, their unique combination defines IPT (Table 1).